Take a look below at some of our most Frequently Asked Questions.

 Is there any way to decrease booster size and still maintain assist?

 Yes.
 By using a dual diaphragm design booster you can maintain a high level of assist while keeping a small size.
-MP offers an 8" dual diaphragm booster that fits most street rod and GM applications.
+Master Power Brakes offers an 8" dual diaphragm booster that fits most street rod and GM applications.

 I have installed a big block and the booster hits the valve covers.
 Is there anything I can do?